Hidden Valley Hibiscus

 How to Control a Fungus Gnat Infestation

 If there are a lot of adult fungus gnats present, they can be gotten rid of with standard treatments of pesticides.
 Bayer Advanced 3-in-1 is an excellent choice as a spray.
-Clean Leaf spray or horticultural oil can also help control adults.
+Horticultural oil can also help control adults.
 With fungus gnats it is not sufficient to treat only for adults as the larva will soon turn into adult gnats and lay new eggs.
 By treating for both larva and adults the infestation can be quickly halted.

 How to Control a Shorefly Infestation